Webflow-Examples/pagination-rel-next-previous/README.md

 https://discourse.webflow.com/t/seamless-pagination-with-pjax/75284

 But, for us, this solution won't work because since it's replacing content in the frame, it's not changing the head of the document.
-Another option here can be found in our `create-links` file.

-Here, we have all the same things as we do above, but we add some pieces.
+We could add some additional code here to implement this solution, but instead we have an addtional option using the `scrollIntoView` method.

 First, we're adding some new Global variables that we'll comment here in this snippet: